joshdenz/lost-in-translation/README.md

 // Logged: The text became: This is the absolute line input line.
 ```
-The getTranslation method returns an array of objects, each representing a translation step.
+The getTranslation method returns a promise that resolves to an array of objects, each representing a translation step.
 For example, if you specify 3 languages to translate through then the returned object will have 5 elements.
 The element at data[0] is the first step, so it is the input and input language.
 And the last item in the array is the completed translation and output language.

-If you want to know the languages that were used to translate the inputString you can access the 'code' property of each element in the returned array.
+The objects in the array have the followin signature:

 ```
-condole.log(data[data.length - 1].code)

-//Logs: en
+{
+    code: 'This will be the 2 letter language code',
+    translation: 'This will be the inputString translated into the language represented in the code parameter' }
 ```

 ### setTranslationParams